-In 2012, The Junior League of Tuscaloosa Dragon Boat Race participants and sponsors raised over $20,000 to continue to build leadership capabilities in women and help fund our community partnerships, such as Holt Elementary School.
+In 2013, The Junior League of Tuscaloosa Dragon Boat Race participants and sponsors raised more than $27,000 to continue to build leadership capabilities in women and help fund our community partnerships, such as Holt Elementary School.

 Teams of 20 paddlers, a drummer and steerer race in authentic Hong Kong-style, 46-foot-long dragon boats.
 All ages, skill levels and physiques can paddle, making it the ultimate teambuilding sport, requiring synchronicity and finesse, more than power to win.

 Find out why you can’t miss this event.
 Bring your team.
 Bring your spirit.
 Bring your best!

 * About Dragon Boat Racing<https://www.jltuscaloosa.org/?nd=dragonboat#AboutDB>

 * Racing for a Reason<https://www.jltuscaloosa.org/?nd=dragonboat#Racing>

 Once you hear about dragon boat racing and become involved in this world of sport, community and fun, there is no turning back from it.
 There is much more to it than a great day on the water.
 There are different and interesting ways to experience the sport for both team members and spectators.
 Whether you've paddled in a festival or regatta, or you paddle regularly in a dragon boat, you feel connected to it.
 That’s the beauty of it – from the moment you pick up a paddle, you’ll love dragon boat racing!